hakavlad/nohang/README.md

 - Use of [oomd](https://github.com/facebookincubator/oomd).
 This is a userspace OOM killer for linux systems whitten in C++ and developed by Facebook.
 This is the best choice for use in large data centers.
 It needs Linux 4.20+.
 - Use of `nohang` (maybe this is a good choice for modern desktops and servers if you need fine tuning).

-The tools listed above may work at the same time on one computer.

-#### See also

-- `memlockd` is a daemon that locks files into memory.
-Then if a machine starts paging heavily the chance of being able to login successfully is significantly increased.

 ## Some features

 - Sending the SIGTERM signal is default corrective action.
 If the victim does not respond to SIGTERM, with a further drop in the level of memory it gets SIGKILL.